Plant Experimentation Learning Plant Care by Trial and Error

 Several people have had their plants for 15-25 years, longer then the kids have been in the house.

-Most have started a few new plants and have grown them on to enjoy themselves or past on to others.
-One person was teaching one of her kids how to care for the plant(s), and had started one for her to take to college with her.
+Most have started a few new plants and grown them on to enjoy themselves or past on to others.
+One person was teaching one of their kids how to care for the plant(s), another started one for their daughter to take to college.
 She is passing on a family heirloom.

 A few people (about 6) hit on one theme that brought the “science” of growing and understanding plants right home to me.

-They didn’t run out and buy a lot of plants, and pour all kinds of chemicals on them.
-Or, start cutting plants up to grow more.
-They took a “has been”.
-They took plants that someone was throwing away, or a friend was moving and they didn’t want to take the plants with them because they didn’t look good.
+They didn’t run out and buy a bunch of plants, and pour all kinds of chemicals on them.
+They didn’t start cutting plants up to grow more.
+They took a plant “has been” from someone throwing a plant away, or a friend was moving and they could not take the plants with them.

 Do you ever see any plants like that?
 Have you ever known someone that has given away their plants when they moved?